 "I understand why people have the opinions that they do," she added.
 But at the end of the day, "I don't give a s--t about what anyone thinks about me, I never will.
 I'm OK with myself, I sleep pretty good at night."

-And to the paper, "There was a possibility that she may have utilized that to keep the baby quiet…and just used too much of it, and the baby died," he said.
-"That's just one of the many theories as to how this beautiful young lady tragically met her death."
+To the newspaper, he said, "There was a possibility that she may have utilized [chloroform] to keep the baby quiet…and just used too much of it, and the baby died.
+That's just one of the many theories as to how this beautiful young lady tragically met her death."

 If Caylee were alive, she "would be a total badass," Casey told the AP in 2017, when her daughter would have been 12.
 "I'd like to think she'd be listening to classic rock, playing sports" and not putting up with any nonsense.

 (Originally published April 24, 2017, at 4 a.m.
 PT)